jgonyea/grav-plugin-get-id3/README.md

         |--  getid3.php
         |--  ...
 ```
-The php files with names "write.*.php" are not needed for this plugin.
+The php files with names "write.*.php" are not needed for this plugin, but there's no harm in including them.

 ## Configuration